-Organic mandarins and clementines are citrus fruits belonging to the autumn and winter seasons, both are extremely popular, but often confused.
+Organic tangerines and clementines are citrus fruits of the winter and fall season that are highly appreciated but often confused.

-In fact, their characteristics are quite different, both in taste and appearance.
+Actually their characteristics are different, both in taste and appearance.

-Both are cultivated following controlled and certified organic farming methods.
+Both are grown by controlled and certified organic farming.

-But let’s see what the differences are between clementines and mandarins.
+But let’s see what are the differences between clementines and tangerines.

-Organic clementines are one of the most appreciated citrus fruits, thanks to their genuine fragrance and taste.
+Organic clementines are one of the most popular citrus fruits because of their genuine fragrance and taste.

-Clementines come from the cross-pollination between mandarin and orange plants, a process that also varies according to the distinct type of mandarin and orange trees.
+The clementine comes from thehybridization of the mandarin and orange plant, which also varies according to the type of mandarin and orange trees.

-The result is a citrus fruit with very specific characteristics.
+What results is a citrus fruit with specific peculiarities.

-A typical citrus fruit of the autumn and winter seasons, rich in important nutritional properties, such as high vitamin C content, our faithful ally during the winter period.
+They are typical citrus fruits of the fall and winter period, rich in important nutritional properties, such as thehigh content of vitamin C, our faithful ally in the winter period.

-The skin is more aromatic, and therefore often used in a variety of recipes, ranging from appetizers to liqueurs.
+The peel is more aromatic, which is why it is often used for culinary preparations ranging from appetizers to liqueurs.

-They have a high content of vitamin C and vitamin P, which helps to fight water retention, as well as beta-carotene, fibers and vitamins B1 and B2.
+They have a high content of vitamin C, vitamin P that helps fight water retention, and, in addition, beta-carotene, fiber, and vitamins B1 and B2 are present.

-Two typical Sicilian citrus fruits in their Seedless and Ciaculli varieties, that satisfy both lovers of delicate, sweet citrus and those that prefer a more decisive citrus.
+Two typical Sicilian citrus fruits in the seedless and Ciaculli varieties that satisfy both lovers of sweet citrus taste and those of stronger citrus flavor.